cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 In CockroachDB {{page.version.version}}, cluster virtualization has the following limitations:

 - Cluster virtualization is supported only for [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).
 General-purpose virtual clusters are not supported.
-- A single physical cluster can have a maximum of one system interface and one virtual cluster.
+- A single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.